 Additional power will be supplied by mobile natural gas fuelled power generators that can be quickly moved to the various sites requiring power and minimizing the amount of transmission lines needed as several open pit mines have a mine life of less than three years.
-Further studies will aim to optimize the number and capacity of these natural gas fueled power generation units.
+Further studies estimate the number and capacity of these natural gas fueled power generation units.